 Prioritize other actions that produced high GHG reduction or climate risk reduction scores to reach 25 actions as reducing emissions and addressing climate risk are the main goals of the CESMP.

 The action development process resulted in 25 high priority actions, 23 medium priority actions, and 11 low priority actions.
 The following sections describe the 25 high priority actions in more detail.
-Additionally, implementation roadmaps were developed for each high priority action in Appendix G. Implementation Plan.
+Additionally, Implementation Roadmaps were developed for each high priority action in Appendix B. Implementation Plan.

 How to Read the List of Actions